x37v/pdLV2-stereo/README.md

 Multiple instances work..
 BUT, should probably make the dlopen a class variable because the library seems to be the same between instances.. this should be fine though since the audio i/o sizes don't change and we're doing the switch message now

+Need to clean up PD patch when plugin closes.
+Need to search for libpd.so and copy it into bundle instead of having it in top project dir??

 Try multiple intances of libpd as a shared object?:
 * http://stackoverflow.com/questions/1716472/using-libtool-to-load-a-duplicate-function-name-from-a-shared-library
 * http://stackoverflow.com/questions/1745975/load-multiple-copies-of-a-shared-library